sctwomey/expert-waffle/README.md

 ## Installation

-The Express.js Note Taker Application is a browser application.
+The Express Note Taker Application is a browser application.

 ## Usage

-The information for the Express.js Note Taker application can be found in the respository.
+The information for the Express Note Taker application can be found in the respository.

 ## Credits